Meet Jessica

 Experience

-My expertise includes helping children, teens, and young adults with anxiety disorders, perfectionism, depression, OCD, low self-esteem, interpersonal skills, and trauma.
+My experience includes helping children, teens, and adults with anxiety disorders, perfectionism, depression, OCD, low self-esteem, interpersonal skills, and trauma.
 I enjoy working with neurodiverse individuals (Autism, ADHD, learning disabilities) and my fellow artists and creative types too (but you do not have to be an artist to work with me).
 As an INFJ and someone who was labeled “the quiet kid” growing up, I am also passionate about helping people find their own voice, embrace their differences, and develop a positive and confident sense of self.

 Therapeutic Approach